Watching Telenovelas Can Improve Your Spanish

 They can touch upon nearly any genre: thrillers, dramas, romance and even comedy.

-They run in hour-long segments on regular television and each segment is like one chapter in the story, and ore often on TV. in the evenings.
+They run in hour-long segments on regular television; each segment is like one chapter in the story, and they are often on TV in the evenings.

 Soap operas, on the other hand, usually run indefinitely.

 They may or may not teach a moral lesson.

 They often are shown during the day on local television.

 Often, they are quite dramatic and focus on the characters' emotional lives.